No. of Children: 8

 The practice is supported by a Consultant Psychologist and Psychotherapists.
 Therapeutic provision can include Counselling, Art Therapy, Play Therapy and Music Interaction to reinforce the Hillcrest philosophy of providing a more therapeutic approach to child care.

-Education is provided at our Hillcrest Jubilee School, registered with the DfE, inspected by Ofsted and catering for children aged 8-16yrs.
+Education is provided at Hillcrest Jubilee School, registered with the DfE and rated Outstanding by Ofsted, catering for children aged 8-16yrs.
 Education is provided in a structured and caring environment and planned to meet both academic and pastoral needs of the children.

 In addition the home has developed good working relationships with local mainstream schools.